Chronic Illness Therapy That Gets The Whole Picture

 Chronic Illness Therapy for Young Adults

-Being a young adult with a chronic illness is its own particular kind of hard.
+Being a young adult living with chronic illness can be isolating.
 You might be navigating a new diagnosis at the same time you're figuring out college, your career, relationships, or what you want your life to look like.
 Your peers might not get it.
 Your family might not either.
 It can feel isolating as you're trying to figure out insurance, medical appointments, and manage side effects of treatment all while trying to live life.

 There's also a specific grief that can come with getting sick young, the feeling that your body is out of step with where you thought you'd be, or that you're missing out on experiences the people around you seem to take for granted.